statamic/v2-docs/content/collections/docs/assets.md

     h: 600
 ```

-Whenever you upload a new image asset through the control panel, all of that image's presets will be created automatically.
+Whenever you upload a new image asset through the control panel, all of that image's presets will be created _automatically_.

-To generate the presets for existing assets, you can run `php please assets:generate-presets`.
+To pre-generate the presets for existing assets, you can run the CLI command `php please assets:generate-presets`.

 #### Queueing Presets {#queueing-presets}

-As mentioned earlier, presets are generated when you upload the assets.
-Depending on how many presets you have, and what's involved in each one, this may take a long time or even cause the request to run out of memory.
+Presets are generated when you upload the assets.
+Depending on how many presets you have, and what's involved in each, this may take a long time, or even cause the request to run out of memory.

-You may place the presets in a queue so they can run in the background.
+You may push the presets into a queue so they can run in the background.
+Here's how:

 - Ensure [Redis][redis] is installed and running on your server.
 - Add `QUEUE_DRIVER=redis` to your `.env` file.
 [What's an .env file?](/environments).
 - Run `php please queue:listen`

+You can use whatever drivers Laravel supports for queues.
+On [Laravel Forge](https://forge.laravel.com), beanstalkd is enabled by default.

 ## Asset Container Drivers {#asset-container-drivers}

 The examples above assume you are storing your assets in folders within your site.
-However, it’s possible to store them in other locations on your server, or even in the cloud using [Amazon S3](https://s3.amazonaws.com/).
+However, it is possible to store them in other locations on your server, or even in the cloud using [Amazon S3](https://s3.amazonaws.com/).

 Within each container’s configuration file, you may specify the `driver` and its various options.